 Many superstitions originated long ago when early man was attempting to understand nature.
 He used superstition because he wanted to control his environment and didn’t understand that reason and knowledge were better tools.
 Superstition was fear based, and it relied on luck or magic to explain the unexplainable.
 Moreover, these superstitions were passed from generation to generation.
 Among the superstitions were some associated with horses.
 Horse superstitions existed in relation to supernatural horses, horses that appeared in dreams, white-legged or white-footed horses, and unusual colored horses.
 Even the gregarious horse’s shoes became part of superstitious beliefs.

-Several superstitions involved the horse and dreams.
-One superstition was that a white horse appearing in a dream for three successive nights indicated an elderly person would die.
+Several horse superstitions involve dreams.
+One superstition was that if a white horse appeared in a dream for three successive nights it indicated an elderly person would die.
 However, if three white colts appeared, it meant a young person would die.
-Sometimes dream superstitions conflicted with one another.
+Sometimes the dreams conflicted with one another.
 For example, some people believed that dreaming about a black horse was the foretelling of an approaching wedding whereas other people believed it was “a sure sign of death.”

-There were also numerous superstitions related to white-legged horses.
-Some of these horse superstitions were good and others bad.
+Although Napoleon Bonaparte is known to have a superstitious belief about being guided by a lucky star, he apparently had no horse superstitions that he believed in even those related to white-legged horses.
+Some of these white horse superstitions were good and others bad.
 For instance, it was considered lucky to own a horse with fore-legs that were equally “white-stockinged,” but if one fore and hind-leg on the same side were white, it was unlucky.
 In the neighborhood of Stokeinteignhead the following rhyme about horses with white legs was popular in the 1800s:

 If you have a horse with three white legs, Send him far away;